 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy, historical fiction, romance is a paperback edition that was published by Berkley on January 3, 2012 and has 310 pages.
+fantasy, historical fiction, romance that was published by Berkley on January 3, 2012 and has 310 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Enchanted Evening, One Magic Moment, From This Moment On, Spellweaver, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love

 Sixth in the Nine Kingdoms fantasy adventure series revolving around the surviving children of a black mage.
 The focus is on Ruith and Sarah as they quest for the lost spells of Gair of Ceangail and save the Nine Kingdoms.

 It’s all in the best style of fairy tales with major characters living a peasant’s life who turn out to be princesses and princes, and each has some major baddie after them.
 The twist is that the princess/prince is perfectly willing to hunt their own food and build their own fires as they continue on their quest.

 It seems that Sarah is an intelligent perso,n so why would she purposely evade two separate spells meant to keep her safe when there’s a nutso-whacko witch after her??